lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Received [100gp] for the completion of the quest, [20gp] each.

 We go back to The Squinting Beholder Inn, still quite busy.
 A older woman notices us after a while.
+We know her.
+She tells us that we did a good job

 ## Loot:
 - Tourmaline [50gp] (Kept to myself)